Configuration and performance of the ATLAS $b$-jet triggers in Run 2

 Large discrepancies between data and simulation were observed in \bjet trigger efficiencies (compared with the offline \btagging) at the start of the 2016 data-taking campaign.
 The cause of this was found to be that the performance of the algorithm used to determine the hard-scatter primary-vertex position depended on the nominal online beamspot position (the centre of the region where the two proton bunches cross in the detector).
 The nominal beamspot position is estimated online by averaging the primary-vertex position over many events~\cite{Aad:2020wji}.
-Online track coordinates are defined relative to the nominal online beamspot position used in ATLAS software, but the online primary-vertex position was mistakenly defined relative to the origin, ($x=0$, $y=0$, $z=0$).
-This mismatch caused the online primary-vertex-finding algorithm to fail in cases where the mean $z$-position of the interaction region ($z_{\mathrm{beamspot}}^{\mathrm{online}}$) was far from the origin.
+The track reconstruction in the trigger uses the nominal online beamspot position while the online primary-vertex position is defined relative to the detector origin, ($x=0$, $y=0$, $z=0$).
+A mismatch in the handling these two coordinate systems resulted in the online primary-vertex-finding algorithm failing to efficiently reconstruct the vertex position in cases where the mean $z$-position of the interaction region ($z_{\mathrm{beamspot}}^{\mathrm{online}}$) was far from the nominal $z=0$\ origin used elsewhere in ATLAS software.
 The problem was resolved during 2016 data-taking and a \bjet-trigger-aware Good Run List (GRL)\footnote{GRLs define the portion of the collected dataset which is suitable for use in analyses, based upon a set of data-quality requirements determined by each detector subsystem and the trigger.} is provided to reject events with $|z_{\mathrm{beamspot}}^{\mathrm{online}}| > 2$~mm in the affected data.
 Further information is available in Ref.~\cite{LaurieThesis}.
 The application of the \bjet-trigger-aware GRL reduces the integrated luminosity of the 2016 dataset from 32.9\,\ifb\ to 24.6\,\ifb.